 The High Kings is an Irish group, singing a Scottish song.

 This song has a repeating, predictable, and yet engaging tune that even beginning singers can pick up easily.
-As you can see, I have doubled the timing for the sake of beginners who do not read well.
-I have a few young students who struggle with timing, and this approach works with them:
+As you can see above, I doubled the timing for the sake of beginners who do not read well.
+I have a few young students who struggle with timing, and this approach works with them.

 Now here is a version of Mari's Wedding with standard notation plus guitar tabs:

 This cute Scottish song uses the same guitar chord progression as "I Love the Mountains": G - Em - C - D (or D7).
 This is a great exercise for beginner guitar players just starting the "big" G and C chords...
 I like to set a goal of playing this set of chords with eyes closed, moving from G to Em, then C and D7 with one finger down on the guitar neck at all times (a different finger with each chord).

 Below is the easy-to-read version of the free fiddle sheet music Mari's Wedding, with double-time notes for beginning fiddlers and guitar players.
 I have found that beginning players do very well counting rhythms in this manner that would otherwise be beyond their ability.

 (However, if you want to focus on FLAT-PICKING, then it really is more useful to use the version with eighth notes, above.
 Students can quickly point out the places where UPSTROKES must occur, and you can place a mark there to help the memory.)

 If fiddle and guitar want to play together, but the guitarist wants the fun of flat-picking, then have your beginning violinist drone on the chord tones, using a single note.
 Softly!